 Trading Economics

 The calendar is relatively mobile-friendly but not convenient to use at all.
 All interface features are there, including advanced ones, like charts and alerts.
-However, the calendar does not show any data in the list of events, requiring you to choose an event to learn all the information.
+However, to see the data in the list of events, you need to scroll horizontally as it does not fit the screen.
+Revisions are shown but not the pre-revision values.

 The calendar is available via the official Trading Economics app.
-It is much easier to use compared with the web version of the calendar as it shows all the information necessary in the list of events.
+It is much easier to use than the calendar's web version, as it shows all the information necessary in the list of events.
 On the downside, the app lacks a custom date range selection tool.
 But it offers a watchlist to track events.
 Revisions are shown, but unrevised values are unavailable.

 Delays